Changing the Name of L&S Academic Programs, Majors, Named Options, Departments, and Centers

 Changing the Name of a Subject Listing

-Changes to subject listings (formerly known as "timetable departments") must be requested explicitly by a unit - as noted above, when departments and programs are renamed, that does not also change the name of an associated subject listing.
+Changes to subject listings (formerly known as "timetable departments") must be requested explicitly by a unit, and are best made in consultation with the Assistant Dean for Teaching & Learning Administration.

 Requests to change or move a subject listing are submitted using Lumen Structures.
 The formal memorandum will explain the request, provide a rationale for making the change and summarize the process for consultation with stakeholders (e.g., departments with shared courses).
 It should also convey formally the faculty vote approving the changes.
 This memo is attached to the Lumen Structures form.